gabrielwright1/sorting-algorithm-visualizer-app/README.md

 -   Missing a base case (infinite recursion = stack overflow)

+## Recursion Patterns:

-## Helper Method Recursion
+1. Helper Method Recursion
+2. Pure Recursion

+### Helper Method Recursion:

--   Two functions: outer function (we call this) and inner function (performs recursion)
+Two nested functions: outer (non-recursive) and inner (recursive)

 -   Outer: we define results container in the outer scope
 -   Inner: we perform recursion and populate the results container (i.e. inner function can see outer scope due to a closure being created when the inner function was invoked)

+### Pure Recursion:

+-   The function is completely self-contained
+-   No external data structure
+-   Harder to understand

+Tips to avoid mutating datastructures:

+-   Arrays: use slice, spread, or concat to create copies
+-   Objects: use spread, or Object.assign
+-   Strings: use slice, substr, or substring to make copies